dotnet/AspNetCore.Docs/aspnetcore/mvc/views/tag-helpers/authoring.md

 4. Run the app and use your favorite browser to view the HTML source so you can verify that the email tags are replaced with anchor markup (For example, `<a>Support</a>`). *Support* and *Marketing* are rendered as a links, but they don't have an `href` attribute to make them functional.
 We'll fix that in the next section.

-Note: Like HTML tags and attributes, tags, class names and attributes in Razor, and C# are not case-sensitive.
+Note: Like HTML tags and attributes, tags, class names and attributes in Razor are **not** case-sensitive.

 ## SetAttribute and SetContent